Departmental Area: Religion, Ethics, and Philosophy

 Address: Department of Religion

-During the 2015-16 academic year, I am a Ruth Meltzer Fellow at the Herbert D. Katz Center for Advanced Judaic Studies at the University of Pennsylvania.
+For the 2015-16 academic year, I am a Ruth Meltzer Fellow at the Herbert D. Katz Center for Advanced Judaic Studies at the University of Pennsylvania.
 During this year, I am both finishing my long-gestating second book, The Perils of Covenant, and beginning a new project on the role played by the German philosophy G.W.F.
 Hegel in modern Jewish philosophy.

 My publications over the last fifteen years have treated how Jews in the modern West have appropriated, and resisted appropriating, various ideas and arguments in the canon of modern Western philosophy, in the service of two interests that do not always mesh well with one another: articulating Jews’ commonality with Western culture, and articulating their difference from Western culture.
 My first book, Jewish Messianism and the History of Philosophy (Cambridge University Press, 2004), argued that a significant strand of thinkers in the modern Jewish philosophical canon—Hermann Cohen, Franz Rosenzweig, and Emmanuel Levinas, with some premonitions in the writings of Moses Maimonides—used the premises of various philosophical accounts of nonbeing and potentiality to ground their defense of the belief in a messiah who has not yet arrived.
 It received the inaugural Jordan Schnitzer Book Award in Philosophy and Jewish Thought from the Association of Jewish Studies in 2008, awarded to outstanding scholarship in that subfield published between 2004 and 2008.
 The forthcoming Perils of Covenant, comprised of several essays I have published over the last decade, is an argument that the so-called “covenant theology” that became popular in American Jewish thought after World War II, as a means of distinguishing Jews from secular culture, is politically obsolete these days, when Jews’ and Americans’ “enemies” are no longer godless communists but other religionists, and is philosophically powerless to deal with the suffering and evil that occurs in history.